0xCB-dev/docs.keeb.supply/content/basics/hardware/rp2040/index.md

 ### QMKs naming for GPIO

-To reference the RP2040s GPIO you use GP* where * is the GPIO number (not the pin number)
+To reference the RP2040s GPIO you use GP* where * is the GPIO number (not the pin number).

 ## Die Shot